Oil breaches $100, gold soars as Russia attacks Ukraine | DW | 24.02.2022

 Global benchmark Brent crude oil futures scaled the $100 a barrel mark on Wednesday for the first time since 2014 after Russian President Vladimir Putin ordered a military attack on Ukraine.

-The latest escalation in the Ukrainian crisis cast a gloom on global stock markets which tumbled as investors took refuge in the safety of havens like gold, US Treasury bonds, the US dollar and the Japanese yen.
+The latest escalation in the Ukrainian crisis cast a gloom on global stock markets, which tumbled as investors took refuge in safe havens like gold, US Treasury bonds, the US dollar and the Japanese yen.

-Russian forces attacked several targets across Ukraine after Putin ordered an attack on Ukrainian military installations, an assault that Ukrainian President Volodymyr Zelenskyy described as a "cynical invasion."
+Russian forces attacked several targets across Ukraine after Putin ordered strikes on Ukrainian military installations, an assault that Ukrainian President Volodymyr Zelenskyy described as a "cynical invasion."

 US President Joe Biden has warned that Washington and its allies would impose "severe sanctions" on Moscow.